yaobinwen/robin_on_rails/README.md

 This section has the things I haven't categorized yet.

+- [The Twelve-Factor App](https://12factor.net/): A methodology for building software-as-a-service apps that enables applications to be built with portability and resilience when deployed to the web.
 - [XeTeX](https://en.wikipedia.org/wiki/XeTeX): A TeX typesetting engine using Unicode and supporting modern font technologies.
 - [Matplotlib](https://matplotlib.org/): A Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
 - [Jinja2](http://jinja.pocoo.org/): Jinja2 is a full featured template engine for Python.